top of page

 I will never know whether I was right about these choices, or whether my time would have been spent better elsewhere.

-The hardest thing about this isn’t the work itself, by the way.
-It’s the atmosphere of permanent anxiety you have to live in while you do it.
+The hardest part of all this isn’t the work itself, by the way.
+It’s the miasma of permanent anxiety you have to live in while you do it.
 The mental/emotional strain is enormous, especially at the same time so many things are falling apart in a global/political sense.
 (I’ve spent all this time teaching my kids to survive in a neurotypical world, but maybe I should have been teaching them how to survive the end of the world?)

 It is, and I cannot emphasize this strongly enough, exhausting.

-The best explanation of a creative career I have ever encountered is still Lenny Bruce's explanation from the Marvelous Mrs. Maisel pilot.
+The best explanation of a creative career I have ever encountered is still Lenny Bruce's rant from the Marvelous Mrs. Maisel pilot.

 Comments